nexe/nexe/README.md

 ## Compiling the nexe Executable

 By default `nexe` will attempt to download a pre-built executable.
 These are listed on the [releases page](https://github.com/nexe/nexe/releases/tag/v3.3.3).
 The exact version you want may be unavailable or you may want to customize what is built.
 See `nexe --help` for a list of options available when passing the [`--build`](#build-boolean) option.
 You will also need to ensure your environment is setup to [build node](https://github.com/nodejs/node/blob/master/BUILDING.md).
-Note: the `python` binary in your path should be an acceptable version of python 2. eg. Systems that have python 2 will need to create a [symlink](https://github.com/nexe/nexe/issues/354#issuecomment-319874486).
+Note: the `python` binary in your path should be an acceptable version of python 3; you can create a [symlink](https://github.com/nexe/nexe/issues/354#issuecomment-319874486) or use the `--python` parameter (e.g. `nexe --build --python=$(which python3)`).

 ### Linux and macOS
 [Prerequisites & details](https://github.com/nodejs/node/blob/master/BUILDING.md#unix-and-macos)